 • William M. and Janet P. Betcher Memorial Endowment for Library Services

-The Meigs County Foundation (MCF), in partnership with the Foundation for Appalachian Ohio (FAO), invites nonprofit and public organizations seeking funding for a project or program serving Meigs County to apply for the next grant round.
-To learn more about when MCF’s next ground round opens, sign up for FAO’s e-newsletter here.
+The Meigs County Foundation (MCF), in partnership with the Foundation for Appalachian Ohio (FAO), invites nonprofit and public organizations seeking funding for a project or program serving Meigs County to apply for the 2022 round.

-MCF and FAO’s I’m a Child of Appalachia® Fund awarded up to $10,000 in grants to projects or programs that benefit residents of Meigs County.
+MCF and FAO’s I’m a Child of Appalachia® Fund will award funding to projects or programs that benefit residents of Meigs County across across five areas essential to generating and sustaining transformative change: Arts & Culture; Community & Economic Development; Education; Environmental Stewardship; and Health & Human Services.
 Projects increase quality of life, create access to opportunities, or implement a solution to a need in Meigs County.
-In addition to this funding, MCF will awarded another $15,000.
+It is anticipated that up to $35,000 will be awarded overall.

 2021 Grant Recipients